Palermo - Sicily's vibrant capital

 Absorb the architecture

-Amongst the stunning historical sights Palermo offers, the Duomo, built in 1184 by the Normans and added to over time by various other powers that took control of the city, is one of the most spectacular.
-Additionally, the Teatro Massimo Vittorio Emanuele is one of the largest theatres in Europe and will be recognisable to fans of the Godfather films as the backdrop for the famous, final scenes.
+Amongst the stunning historical sights Palermo offers, the Duomo of Monreale, built in 1184 by the Normans and added to over time by various other powers that took control of the city, is one of the most spectacular.
+Additionally, the Teatro Massimo is one of the largest theatres in Europe and will be recognisable to fans of the Godfather films as the backdrop for the famous, final scenes.

 sicily guide holiday information palermo sicilian cities old town